 XVII.
-One Must Fellowship Clearly on Discernment Between the Reality of the Truth and Bible Knowledge and Doctrine
+How to Discern the Reality of the Truth and Theological Knowledge

 3. Why is the truth expressed by God in the last days able to purify man, perfect man and become man’s life?